October 2023: Fundraising Copywriting - Part 1

 It’s not “Your donation is transforming people’s lives.”
 It’s “You are transforming people’s lives.”

 It’s not “Here’s what we achieved this year thanks to your generosity.”
-It’s “Here’s what YOU achieved this year by displaying such empathy, kindness, and commitment to eradicating <x problem>.”
+It’s “Here’s what YOU achieved this year by displaying such empathy, kindness, and commitment to eradicating <the problem>.”

 By using “you” thoughtfully and complimenting your supporters frequently, you’re telling them: